2021 General and Special Elections: Tuesday, November 2, 2021

 For the most comprehensive and up-to-date information on Absentee Voting, visit: elections.virginia.gov/casting-a-ballot/absentee-voting/index.html

-Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now, through 5:00pm on February 25th.
+Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now through 5:00 p.m. on October 23.
 Voted ballots must be returned in person on Election Day or postmarked by Election Day, November 3, 2020 and received in our office by Friday, November 6, at noon.
-Last day to vote absentee in person will be Saturday, February 29, 2020.
-Absentee ballot requests take time to process, request as soon as possible to ensure receipt in time to mark your ballot and return by deadline.
+Last day to vote absentee in person will be Saturday, Oct.
+31 by 5 p.m.
+Absentee ballot requests take time to process, so submit your request as soon as possible to ensure receipt in time to mark your ballot and return by deadline.
 Due to Covid-19 concerns, postal services may be delayed due to COVID-19, so consider mailing early.

 Can I Vote by Absentee Ballot?

 Students living off campus at a Fairfax County address: Register to vote at your Fairfax County residence address.
 On Election Day you will be voting at the polling location assigned to your residence address, NOT at the University polling location on Mason campus.

 Students registered to vote at a Mason campus address: Yes!
-If you will be away on Election Day.
+No reason is necessary as of July 1, 2020.

 Students with a voter registration outside of Virginia: Not eligible, please vote in your home state.
 Check online for your states’ absentee ballot request form.